olcf/olcf-user-docs/systems/citadel_user_guide.rst

 .. note::
-    The :ref:`Citadel framework<spi-compute-citadel>` provides the ability to compute SPI workflows on the OLCF's Summit and Frontier resources.
+    The :ref:`Citadel framework<spi-compute-citadel>` provides the ability to compute SPI workflows on the OLCF's Frontier resources.

 Citadel (SPI) Documentation
 ============================
-For details on the Citadel framework and how it dffers from the non-SPI Summit/Frontier workflows, please see the :ref:`SPI documentation<spi-compute-citadel>`.
+For details on the Citadel framework and how it dffers from the non-SPI Frontier workflows, please see the :ref:`SPI documentation<spi-compute-citadel>`.